Bank Qualified Bonds (aka Small Issuer Exception) Overview

 In the late 2000s, the limit was temporarily increased, which created a market for thousands of small borrowings that stimulated the economy as well as cash strapped small governments and nonprofits.
 Then in the 116th Session of Congress, House Committee on Ways & Means members Terri Sewell (D-AL) and Tom Reed (R-NY) introduced H.R.
 3967, the Municipal Bond Market Support Act of 2019, a bill that offers a proven incentive for local banks to purchase the tax-exempt debt of small local governments and borrowers such as small colleges, health care facilities and other charities.
 Governments issuing $10 million or less in bonds (a limit that has not changed since 1986) per calendar year can have those bonds designated (or qualified 501(c)(3) bonds) as bank-qualified, which allows them to bypass the traditional underwriting system and sell their tax-exempt bonds directly to local banks at a cost savings for taxpayers.

-In the 117th Session Congresswoman Sewell introduced H.R.
-2634, the Local Infrastructure Financing Tools (LIFT) Act that includes - among other bond provisions - an increase to the small issuer exception to $30M and permanently pegs future increases to inflation.
+In the 117th Session Congresswoman Sewell introduced the Local Infrastructure Financing Tools (LIFT) Act that includes - among other bond provisions - an increase to the small issuer exception to $30M and permanently pegs future increases to inflation.
 The provision was included in the House-considered version of the Build Back Better Act, which ultimately was not taken up by the Senate.
+For the 118th, Congresswoman Sewell is leading the charge again on the LIFT Act under H.R.
+8396.

 Modernize bond provisions by increasing the maximum allowed bond issuance of bank eligible bonds to $30 million.